morskyjezek/si676-2024-activities/_posts/2024-11-11-omeka-s-configuration-guide.md

   - Keep a list of all the users, associated emails, and for those accounts you control, passwords.
   - I recommend a password manager (for all but the most sensitive login credentials), if you don’t already use one (Chrome and other web browsers typically have this built in; also, there are extensions you can install for most browsers that will help to generate random, secure passwords.)
 4. Create a user for Jesse Johnston (supervisor level), using the email `jajohnst@umich.edu`.
-5. Add in modules (we will go over the process in class, it involves FileZilla and SSH, and [it is explained here]({% link _posts/2024-11-13-adding-omeka-s-modules.md %)):
+5. Add in modules (we will go over the process in class, it involves FileZilla and SSH, and [is explained in the Omeka S Modules guide]({% link _posts/2024-11-13-adding-omeka-s-modules.md %})):
   - [CSV Import module](https://omeka.org/s/modules/CSVImport/)
   - [OAI-PMH Repository module](https://omeka.org/s/modules/OaiPmhRepository/)
   - [Numeric data types module](https://omeka.org/s/modules/NumericDataTypes/)